Attestation of minimum salary levels for certificated teachers

 The term at least at the level means the service is paying all employed certificated teachers’ salaries at, or above, the minimum level identified above.

-All education and care services’ attestation results will be verified by the Ministry of Education to confirm that each certificated teacher was paid at least at the required level.
+All teacher-led centre-based services’ attestation results will be verified by the Ministry of Education to confirm that each certificated teacher was paid at least at the required level.
 Services are therefore required to maintain information to assist with verification.

 This information will include copies of qualifications and current practising certificates already required to be held, and records to confirm salary or wage levels.